 I had hardly finished telling everything to the men before we reached the island of the two Sirens, for the wind had been very favourable.
 Then all of a sudden it fell dead calm; there was not a breath of wind nor a ripple upon the water, so the men furled the sails and stowed them; then taking to their oars they whitened the water with the foam they raised in rowing.
 Meanwhile I look a large wheel of wax and cut it up small with my sword.
 Then I kneaded the wax in my strong hands till it became soft, which it soon did between the kneading and the rays of the sun-god son of Hyperion.
 Then I stopped the ears of all my men, and they bound me hands and feet to the mast as I stood upright on the cross piece; but they went on rowing themselves.
 When we had got within earshot of the land, and the ship was going at a good rate, the Sirens saw that we were getting in shore and began with their singing.

-The subject chosen for the decoration of another room is in striking contrast with that of Dionysus.
 Ulysses resisting the charm of the Sirens is a symbol of the right man who does not deviate from his principles.
-Maybe the mosaic decorated the study of the owner of the house.
-Episodes of the Iliad and the Odyssey were often depicted in mosaics, but this one is pretty unusual.
+Maybe the mosaic decorated the study room of the owner of the house.
+Episodes of the Iliad and the Odyssey were often depicted in mosaics, e.g. at Villa del Casale in Sicily, but this one is not very common, although other examples can be seen in Algeria and near Rome.

-The mosaic is rather small, so the artist had few tesserae (tiles) to portray his hero and the other personages and yet he managed to convey the tension of the moment in the worried looks on the faces of Ulysses' companions.
+The mosaic is rather small, so the artist had few tesserae (tiles) to portray his hero and the other personages and yet he managed to convey the tension of the moment in the worried looks on the faces of Ulysses and of his companions.

 While the eastern and western ends of Thugga were clearly marked by arches and the northern limit by ancient walls, where exactly the town ended along the gentle slope to its south is uncertain.

-The presence of a large fountain to the south of the House of Dionysus and Ulysses suggests that the town continued where now the ground is covered by olive groves.
+The presence of a large fountain to the south of the House of Dionysus and Ulysses suggests that it continued where now the ground is covered by olive groves.

 Southern Baths (aka Ain Doura Baths) and the Punic-Libyan Mausoleum in the background